Christian-History.org does not receive any personally identifiable information from the search bar below.

 It's so powerful and so full of light that even the world can't help but take notice.
 As Jesus said, "Let your light so shine before men that they may see your good works and glorify your Father in heaven."
 That "your" is plural.
 He means the fellowship of the saints, not individual people doing good works.

-That was mostly lost centuries ago when the church accepted all people into it willy-nilly under Constantine.
-It's the rare Christian that believes the Gospel, separates from the world, and devotes themselves to the fellowship of the saints.
+That was mostly lost centuries ago when the church accepted anyone and everyone into the fellowship of the saints under Constantine.
+As a result, it is only a few Christians that believe the Gospel, separate from the world, and devote themselves to the fellowship of the saints.